microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-08.md

 1. When prompted, name the controller **EmailMetricsController** and select **OK**.

-1. Add the following using statements after the existing using statements at the top of the file containing the **EmailMetricsController** class.
+1. Add the following _using_ statements after the existing _using_ statements at the top of the file that contains the **EmailMetricsController** class.

     ```csharp
     using System.Collections.Generic;